OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/15-Testing_for_HTTP_Splitting_Smuggling.md

 `http://target/scripts/..%c1%1c../winnt/system32/cmd.exe?/c+<command_to_execute>`

-Of course, it is quite easy to spot and filter this attack by the presence of strings like “..” and “cmd.exe” in the URL.
+Of course, it is quite easy to spot and filter this attack by the presence of strings like ".." and "cmd.exe" in the URL.
 However, IIS 5.0 is quite picky about POST requests whose body is up to 48K bytes and truncates all content that is beyond this limit when the Content-Type header is different from application/x-www-form-urlencoded.
 The pen-tester can leverage this by creating a very large request, structured as follows:

 ```html
 POST /target.asp HTTP/1.1        <-- Request #1